needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 ## Masking

-We can mask and unmask any part of the Unity Editor to prevent unnecessary interactions.
+We can mask and unmask any part of the Editor to prevent unwanted interactions.
 It's also a good way to teach users where certain actions take place.

 For each tutorial page, there's an **Enable Masking** checkbox.

 ![](images/index046.png)

 Tick the checkbox to enable the masking settings.

-This will immediately mask out the entire Editor except for the Tutorial window.
+This will immediately mask out the entire Editor except for the Tutorials window.
 You can't click or interact with anything that's masked.
-Fortunately, the authoring tools provide a masking preview toggle: click the **Preview Masking** button within the Tutorials window to either hide or preview the masking.:
+Fortunately, the authoring tools provide a masking preview toggle: click the **Preview Masking** button in the tutorial authoring toolbar to either disable or preview the masking:

 ![](images/index047.png)

-Now that you can interact with the rest of the Editor again, return to the newly enabled masking settings within the Tutorials window.
+Now that you can interact with the rest of the Editor again, return to the newly enabled masking settings in the Inspector:

 ![](images/index048.png)

-The **Add** (**+**) button lets you add multiple windows you'd like to unmask.
+Use the **Add** (**+**) button to specify windows and areas you'd like to unmask.
+You can unmask multiple windows and areas simply by adding more unmasked views.

+### Example: unmasking an editor window
-Click the **Add** (**+**) button and change the **Selector Type** to **Editor Window.** This will let you select a window type from a list of options.
+- Click the **Add** (**+**) button to add an unmasked view.
+- Change the **Selector Type** to **Editor Window**.
+This will let you select a window type from a list of options.
+All windows within Unity Editor can be found and accessed through this list.

-In the now available **Editor Window Type** select **ProjectBrowser.** This will add the Project window to the list of unmasked views.
-All windows within Unity can be found and accessed through this list.
+- For the now available **Editor Window Type** setting, select **ProjectBrowser** as the value.
+- Enable **Preview Masking** to confirm that the Editor is masked except for the Project window.

-Note: the names of the options displayed are simplified by default.
-You can change this settings from **Edit** > **Preferences** > **In-Editor Tutorials**.
+Note: the names of the **Editor Window Type** options displayed are simplified by default.
+You can change a setting from **Edit** > **Preferences** > **In-Editor Tutorials** to show fully qualified names instead.

-(If you click the Preview Masking button again now you will see that the Editor is masked except for the Project window)

-You can also set the **Mask Type** to change the functionality of the masking.
-By default, **Fully Unmasked** means the user can interact freely within this window.
-Any functionality within a Fully Unmasked window will be accessible to the user.
-On the other hand, **Block Interactions** will make the window easier to look at, but prevent a user from interacting with it.

-Keep in mind that you can unmask multiple windows in this way.
-The **Add** (**+**) button lets you add other Editor windows or GUI views.

-The **GUI View selector type** changes the options available in View Type.
-It allows you to mask out specific controls in the upper toolbar of the Editor, e.g., to mask out everything aside from the Play button.

-To unmask everything but the Play button, set the Selector Type to GUI View.
-Set the View Type to UnityEditor.Toolbar (Note: if you turn off Preview Masking now, you'll see that the entire Unity toolbar is unmasked).
-We want to leave Mask Type as Fully Unmasked and leave Mask Size Modifier as it is.
+### Example: unmasking elements in the toolbar
+- Click the **Add** (**+**) button to add an unmasked view.
+- Make sure the **Selector Type** is set to **GUI View**.
+Set the **View Type** to **Toolbar**.

-Next, add **Unmasked Controls**.
+- Next, add a new **Unmasked Controls** entry.
 This setting allows us to refine what to mask out within a specific window/Editor area.
-In this case, as we only want to unmask the Play button, we need to add an unmasked control to to UnityEditor.Toolbar setting.

-Change the **Selector Mode** to **Named Control**.
-The Play button is (as its name implies) a named control within the Unity Editor.
-The name for the Play button is: ToolbarPlayModePlayButton, which is exactly what needs to be entered into the **Control Name** field.
+- We want to unmask the Play button which needs to be configured differently depending on the used Unity version:
+  - Unity 2020.3 and older:
+    - Change the **Selector Mode** to **Named Control**
+    - Input "ToolbarPlayModePlayButton" as the **Control Name**.
+  - Unity 2021.1 and newer:
+    - Change the **Selector Mode** to **Visual Element**.
+    - Input "Play" as the **Visual Element Name.**.
+  - If you wish to support both Unity version ranges, simply implement two unmasked views with the appropriate settings.

-Enable Preview Masking again to check that only the Play Button is unmasked now.
+- Enable **Preview Masking** again to check that only the Play button is unmasked.

+Read more about the different configuration needs for the toolbar buttons [here](#configuring-masking-of-scene-view-tools-and-play-mode-buttons).

+### Example: unmasking a property in the Inspector
-The other common type of unmasking you might want to do is for a Property.
-Let's say you wanted to unmask the x, y and z positions of a Transform component.
-These are all properties within a transform component, so we set up our masking settings as follows:
+Another common unmasking you might want to do is to unmask a property in the Inspector.
+Let's say you want to unmask the x, y and z positions of a Transform component.
+These are all properties of a Transform component, so we set up our masking settings as follows:

 ![](images/index049.png)

 Note: this will work on whichever GameObject is currently active within the Inspector!
 It's best practice to make sure that a user has selected whichever GameObject's properties you want the user to modify within the same tutorial page, and to use masking accordingly to ensure no other object will be selected.

+See [Masking settings](#masking-settings) for a full breakdown of the various settings.

 ## Future Prefabs and Criteria